-2015 model Ranger COOL HUBS have a 3 year "No Touch" warranty.
+Ranger Trail COOL hubs have a 3 year "No Touch" warranty.
 There is no required maintenance for three years from the original date of purchase.
-If for some unforeseen reason the hub develops an oil leak, it will be replaced under our limited warranty.
-Oil filled hubs can weep out small amounts of oil at the rear seal.
-When this happens the oil will collect dirt and fall off onto the wheels as black spots.
-This is not an oil leak.
+If for some unforeseen reason the hub develops an actual leak, it will be replaced under our limited warranty.
+It is normal for Hybrid Oil filled hubs to weep out small amounts of lubricant at the rear seal.
+When this happens, the oil will collect dirt and fall off onto the wheels as black spots.
+This is not a leak.
 Soap and water will remove this and clean your wheels.
 An oil leak will leave an oil film on the wheel that you will be able to see.